iamaamunir/iamaamunir/README.md

 - 💡 Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
 I am driven by passion, resilience and enthusiasm to discover his capabilities which would shape him into impacting positively to the society.
 I am experience in Electronics and Control Softwares like Matlab, Arduino and Proteus
 - 🌱 I’m currently learning JavaScript, Nodejs, and other backend technologies.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
-- 💼 Job interests: Software Engineer, Web designer With HTML and CSS (Intern or Junior level).
+- 💼 Job interests: Software Engineer, Backend developer With Nodejs ExpressJs and MongoDB (Intern or Junior level).
 - 📫 You can [view my resume](#) and contact me by emailing abdullahimunir3@gmail.com.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/munir-a-abdullahi-917051203/)

 ---